-Keywords: structural and logical model, Human Resource development, strategy, HRmanagement, operational level, tactical level, strategic level
+Keywords: structural and logical model, Human Resource development, strategy, HR-management, operational level, tactical level, strategic level

 Human Resources Development forces employees to contribute effectively and productively of the company's goals and objectives.
 Therefore Human Resources Development is an important managing tool to ensure success in the company.
 Thus, L. Nadler and Z. Nadler argued that Human Resources Development is a process to correct employees' behavior within a certain time in a certain conditions [5].
 R. Desimone, J. Werner and D. Harris have considered that Human Resources Development is a systematic and a planned by company process to provide its employees with the opportunities to learn a necessary skills and competencies to satisfy current and future job demands [2].
-A. Haslinda has considered the Human Resources Development and maintenance of existing knowledge, skills, abilities and competencies of employees [3].
+A. Haslinda has considered the Human Resources Development as a process of development and maintenance of existing knowledge, skills, abilities and competencies of employees [3].

 A number of Human Resources Development techniques have been developed in recent years to perform the above-mentioned tasks based on a certain principles.
 Nowadays a scientific justification of Human Resources Development is insufficient.
 The existing Human Resources Development theories reflect fragmentary the socio-economic aspects of employees' activity.
 Therefore the object of our research is the process of Human Resources Development in the company.
 The aim of our research is to form the structural and logical model of Human Resources Development.
-In order to achieve the aim of the research the following specific stages should be fulfilled: 1) find the connection between the aim, objectives and current evaluating measures of the Human Resources Development; 3) divide the measures of Human Resources Development at the operational, tactical and strategic levels; 4) create an effective model of Human Resources Development in the company.
+In order to achieve the aim of the research the following specific stages should be fulfilled: 1) find the connection between the aim, objectives and current evaluating measures of the Human Resources Development process and strategy; 2) identify the effective ways of Human Resources Development; 3) divide the measures of Human Resources Development at the operational, tactical and strategic levels; 4) create an effective model of Human Resources Development in the company.